wp-plugins/fb-comments-importer/readme.txt

 * Added the "Show / Hide unavailable posts" button.
 * Comments count is now retrieved about twice times faster.
 * Fixed several bugs which usually led to a blank page or different PHP errors.

+= 1.0.2 2013-03-10 =
+* Plugin didnt work on some server configurations with short_tags set to off in php.ini

+= 1.0.1 2013-03-02 =
+* Manual import was giving some errors on some server configurations.

+= 1.0 2013-03-01 =
+* Initial release